 TGax Editor: Change the paragraph below of this subclause as follows (#CID 22095):

-The Nominal Minimum TWT Wake Duration field indicates the minimum amount of time, in the units of 256 µs indicated by the Wake Duration Unit subfield,(#20352) that the TWT requesting STA expects that it needs to be awake in order to complete the frame exchanges associated with the TWT flow identifier for the period of TWT wake interval, where TWT wake interval is the average time that the TWT requesting STA expects to elapse between successive TWT SPs.
+The Nominal Minimum TWT Wake Duration field indicates the minimum amount of time, in the units of 256 µs indicated by the Wake Duration Unit subfield,(#20352) that the TWT requesting STA or TWT scheduled STA is expected to be awake in order to complete the frame exchanges for the period of TWT wake interval, where TWT wake interval is the average time that the TWT requesting STA or TWT scheduled STA expects to elapse between successive TWT SPs. (#22095)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 22096, 20097):

 When transmitted by a TWT requesting STA, the TWT Channel field contains a bitmap indicating which channel the STA requests to use as a temporary primary channel during a TWT SP.
 When transmitted by a TWT responding STA, the TWT Channel field contains a bitmap indicating which channel the TWT requesting STA is allowed to use as a temporary channel during the TWT SP.
 The TWT Channel field includes a bitmap that provides the channel that is being negotiated by a STA as a temporary channel during a TWT SP.
 Each bit in the bitmap corresponds to one minimum width channel for the band in which the TWT responding STA's associated BSS is currently operating, with the least significant bit corresponding to the lowest numbered channel of the operating channels of the BSS.
 In an S1G BSS, the The minimum width channel is equal to the SST Channel Unit field of the SST Operation element if such an element has been previously received or is equal to 1 MHz for a BSS with a BSS primary channel width of 1 MHz and 2 MHz for a BSS with a BSS primary channel width of 2 MHz if no such element has been previously received from the AP to which the SST STA is associated.
 In an HE BSS, the minimum width channel is equal to 20 MHz.
-A value of 1 in a bit position in the bitmap transmitted by a TWT requesting STA means that operation with that channel as the primary channel is requested during a TWT SP.
-A value of 1 in a bit position in the bitmap transmitted by a TWT responding STA means that operation with that channel as the primary channel is allowed during the TWT SP.
-In an HE BSS, none of the bits, any 1 bit, the 4 LSBs, or the 4 MSBs of the bitmap can have a value of 1.
+A value of 1 in a bit position in the bitmap transmitted by a TWT requesting STA means that operation with that channel as the temporary channel is requested during a TWT SP.
+A value of 1 in a bit position in the bitmap transmitted by a TWT responding STA means that operation with that channel as the temporary channel is allowed during the TWT SP(#22097).
 The TWT Channel field is used by an S1G STA as defined in 10.53 (Subchannel Selective Transmission (SST)) and is used by an HE STA as defined in 26.8.7 (HE subchannel selective transmission).
-If the TWT channel field is 0 then the HE STAs operate as define in 26.8.2 (Individual TWT agreements).
+If the TWT channel field is 0 then the STA operates as defined in 10.48 (Target Wake Time (TWT) or 26.8.2 (Individual TWT agreements).(#22096)

 A TWT requesting STA sets the TWT Protection subfield to 1 to request the TWT responding STA to provide protection of the set of TWT SPs corresponding to the requested TWT flow identifier by allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWTs.
 A TWT requesting STA sets the TWT Protection subfield to 0 if TWT protection by RAW allocation is not requested for the corresponding TWT(s).